 Roles and responsibilities have been clearly defined within the Accountable Body and between partners.
-The appropriate approvals process is in place.
+The appropriate approvals process are in place, that there is a distinct path for dealing with queries and requests for information.

-Changes to financial forecasts are reported between partners and the Accountable Body on a monthly basis.
+Changes to financial forecasts are reported between partners and the Accountable Body on a monthly basis, so that all parties remain fully informed of the programmes finances.
 These are reported to both Governments through the quarterly and annual reporting schedules, and Government are made aware of any potential significant changes in advance of formal reporting.